conestack/node/README.rst

 - Trees are traversable in both directions

-- Once in memory, node trees are fast to compute with
+- Once in memory, node trees are fast to deal with

 - Software working on node trees may not need to know about internal data structures, as long as the node tree implementation provides the correct